Top Creatine Supplements and Information on creatine forms and functions

 Nearly every pre workout supplement contains creatine, with the exception of creatine free pre workouts of course.
-The function of creatine in your pre workout is often ‘noticed’ or functional towards the end of your workout when it begins to find its way into muscle cells.
-Though overall, the creatine in your pre workout supplement is ‘buffering’ for your next gym session.
-In addition, pre workouts often contain 2,000 mg (2 grams) of creatine at most.
+The function of creatine in your pre workout is often ‘slightly noticed’ or functional towards the end of your workout when it begins to find its way into muscle cells.
+Though overall, the creatine in your pre workout supplement is ineffective and possibly ‘buffering’ for your next gym session.
+In addition, pre workouts often contain downwards of 2,000 mg (2 grams) of creatine at most.
 This is not an effective clinical dose.
 With that being said, if supplementing with creatine is something you are conscious of and want to pursue – you can take a separate creatine supplement in addition to your pre workout.
 Simply take your creatine supplement as we recommend above.

 Different types of Creatine

 Aside from different brands, there are also many different forms of creatine on the market.
 These ‘differences’ are not an actual change in the creatine itself, rather a difference in the transport vector of creatine.
 Compare transport vectors to cars, buses, planes, boats.
 Depending on your unique genetic composition, certain forms of creatine will enter your muscles more effectively.
 Here is a brief overview of those different forms or ‘transport vectors’ of creatine.
 Often you will have to try them in order to determine which is most effective for you.

 Old Forms- Creatine Monohydrate.

 New Forms- Creatine: AKG, Nitrate, Magnesium-Chelate, Ethyl Ester, Malate, HCl, Kre-Alkalyn (buffered).